Nutlope/TIL/README.md

 # TIL - New things I'm learning

+New things I'm learning and issued I run into in programming.

 1. Carriage Returns and Line feeds.

 Windows machines still have carriage return + line feed (\r\n) to end a new line while unix based systems have standerdized upon just line feed (\n)